Frequently Asked Questions

 You should complete the online Service Credit Report Form at the end of each semester of service or immediately after completing a service experience.
 This encourages you to write the reflection while your thoughts are fresh.

 Can I track the status of my Service Credit Report Form?

 Yes, you have the ability to track the status of your form as it makes its way through the verification process.
 Be sure to look at the status bar of your form to check the status.

 How many credits can I get during the academic year?

 Each academic year (August to August), you may receive a maximum of 60 credits and a maximum of 30 credits for a single service experience and/or during a given semester or summer.

 Will I graduate if my service credits are not completed by clearance?

 If you are not cleared by the set clearance deadline, your participation in the graduation ceremony may be in jeopardy.
-The Center for Student Action and One Stop work in collaboration to determine if a student has met graduation requirements.
+The Center for Student Action and the Undergraduate Enrollment Services Center work in collaboration to determine if a student has met graduation requirements.
 There is a chance you may be cleared to walk in commencement, but you will not receive your degree until all service credits are met and posted.

 Can opportunities on campus count toward credit?